 Online sites like Kovels and Replacements are an excellent resource for the identification of dishware.

-Search ebay with a description of your item to see if something very similar appears for sale.
+Search eBay or Etsy with a description of your item to see if something very similar appears for sale.

 More on the Value of Antiques